nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### 2.1 Navigating this guide
 1. Chronological navigation by scrolling
-- If this is your first time using ComputingConnection, we recommend this for a comprehensive walkthrough.
+- If this is your first time using *ComputingConnection*, we recommend this for a comprehensive walkthrough.
 <br><br/>
 2. Targeted search by jumping
 - If you know what you're looking for and want to be efficient.